 How to foam roll the IT band

 Most people who try to foam roll their IT bands lay sideways on the ground, resting their outer thigh on the roller.
-Not only is this method painful due to the lack of fat and thin skin, but it’s an ineffective way to foam roll.
+Another alternative is to target the area with a roller stick while sitting or standing.
+Not only are this method painful due to the lack of fat and thin skin, but it’s an ineffective way to foam roll.
 It doesn’t address the tightness around the connective tissue, but instead tries to target the area directly.

 This foam rolling technique will release pressure from your IT band by working the TFL and lateral quad muscles, the two muscles that are most responsible for your pain & tightness.